yzhaoinuw/fp_analysis/README.md

 4. You can add your annotations by selecting the Box Select tool.
 Once selected an area, you can update the sleep scores by pressing 1, 2, 3, or 4 (if applicable) on the keyboard.
 After you are done annotating the sleep scores, click the "Save Annotations" button located on the buttom left.
 Your annotations will be saved in the same prediction file.

 #### Notes:
-1. Please do not move the files or the folders around in the "sleep_scoring_app_v0.6.0" folder, it may break the app.
+1. Please do not move the files or the folders around in the "sleep_scoring_app_vx" folder, it may break the app.
 2. If you don't have a preprocessed sleep data file yet and you want to test run the app, you can use the sample preprocessed file called "data.mat" for a demo.
 You can download it in the same Onedrive folder where you download the app: https://uofr-my.sharepoint.com/:f:/r/personal/yzhao38_ur_rochester_edu/Documents/sleep_scoring_project?csf=1&web=1&e=r8NP3p

 #### FAQ